• About

 Wash and devein the shrimp.
 Remove the tail and outer shell.
 Pat dry the shrimp with a paper towel.

-Add the olive oil and butter to a nonstick pan on high heat.
-Place the shrimp in a single layer (if possible) on the skillet.
-Add some freshly cracked pepper and salt.
+Add the olive oil and butter to a large skillet on medium-high heat.
+Place the deveined shrimp in a single layer (if possible) on the skillet.
+Add some freshly cracked black pepper and salt.

 Once the shrimp has changed colors on the bottom side (after about 1 to 2 minutes), add the mashed garlic to the pan by moving some of the shrimp.
 Flip each of the shrimp over one by one.
-Squeeze the lemon over the shrimp.
+Squeeze fresh lemon juice as the shrimp cooks.

 add some chopped parsley to the sautéed shrimp after it has been cooked

 Don't overcook the shrimp.
 Sautéed shrimp does not take long to cook.
 Once the shrimp has changed colors on all sides, it needs just a minute or two more for it to be completely cooked through.
-If the shrimp is overcooked, the texture will become rubbery.
+Overcooked shrimp has a rubbery texture.
+Also, use large to medium shrimp.
+Don't use small-sized shrimp because they cook too quickly.

 sautéed lemon butter shrimp